AWESOME04/GROUP2_SES_Database_Project/README.md

 To use this database, you can perform the following tasks:

     Insert new data into the tables using the INSERT statement.
+Note that sample data has already been included in the database.
     Update existing data in the tables using the UPDATE statement.
     Delete data from the tables using the DELETE statement.
     Query the data from the tables using the SELECT statement.